shotgunsoftware/tk-toolchain/README.md

 This allows the tools to quickly find other repositories they might need to run.

+You also need to have a copy of the Python 3 interpreter available or the `black` code formatter won't be able to run.
+If you are using macOS or Linux, we highly recommend you use `pyenv`.
+You can install it on macOS via `brew` or your favorite package manager on Linux.
+On Windows, download it from [python.org](https://www.python.org)

 # How can I run these tools?

-First, you need to install them.
-Simply type `python -m pip install https://github.com/shotgunsoftware/tk-toolchain.git` and all the required modules will be installed for you.

-Then, type `pytest` to run the unit tests inside a Toolkit repository or `tk-docs-preview` to preview the documentation in the `docs` folder of your Toolkit application's repository.
+- Type `pytest` to run the unit tests inside a Toolkit repository
+- Type `tk-docs-preview` to preview the documentation in the `docs` folder of your Toolkit application's repository.

 # `pytest_tank_test`